 Socrates is now a New York City public park and significant cultural anchor in Queens exhibiting topical contemporary public art that intimately engages our five-acre waterfront landscape and diverse audiences.
 The Park’s visual arts programming presents emerging, mid-career, and internationally renowned artists by offering an open platform for public art and encouraging unfettered ambition in scale and subject matter.

 Since the Park’s inception, the vast majority of artworks exhibited at the Park have been commissioned and built on-site in our outdoor artist studio space.
 This gives our visitors the unique opportunity to witness the creative and often labor-intensive art-making process.
 The Park also remains open during exhibition installation and de-installation.

-Each year the Park presents four major visual arts initiatives: The Spring/Summer Exhibition; The Emerging Artist Fellowship Program & The Socrates Annual Exhibition; The Folly/Function Architectural & Design Competition in Partnership with The Architectural League of New York; & The Broadway Billboard Series – all of which are described below.
+Each year the Park presents four major visual arts initiatives: The Spring/Summer Exhibition; The Socrates Annual Fellowship & Exhibition; The Folly/Function Architectural & Design Competition in Partnership with The Architectural League of New York; & The Broadway Billboard Series – all of which are described below.

 Admission to the Park and all of our exhibitions is always FREE.